 Mental health has become a forefront of the medical society and with psychologists and therapists.
 Anxiety, depression, ADHD, you name it.
 These mental health concerns have been skyrocketing lately.
 Did you know the brain is connected to the gut?
 They call it the gut-brain connection.

-- Omega-3’s: These are fats found in fish and provide energy and nutrition for the brain.
-Ingesting omega 3’s has shown to reduce brain disorders and improve gut microbiome (7).
-These can be supplemented with high quality fish oil supplements.
+Omega-3’s: These are fats found in fish and provide energy and nutrition for the brain.
+Ingesting omega 3’s has been shown to reduce brain disorders and improve the gut microbiome (7).
+These can be supplemented with high-quality fish oil supplements.

-- Fiber Rich Foods: Nuts, seeds, whole grains, and vegetables (fresh or lightly steamed is best) contain prebiotic fiber that feed healthy gut bacteria and can even reduce the stress hormone, cortisol (9).
+Fiber-Rich Foods: Nuts, seeds, whole grains, and vegetables (fresh or lightly steamed is best) contain prebiotic fiber that feeds healthy gut bacteria and can even reduce the stress hormone, cortisol (9).

 Tryptophan: Foods rich in tryptophan include turkey, eggs, and cheese.
 Tryptophan is an amino acid that is converted to serotonin.